Day Pond State Park

 As far as the natural elements go, Day Pond isn’t too bad.
 Despite the crowds and the holiday weekend, I didn’t really see any litter and the beach was clean.
 There’s also a decent bathroom here too.

-However – and this could happen anywhere I know – some elements of the crowd were rather awful.
+However – and this could happen anywhere of course – some elements of the crowd were rather awful.
 I don’t know what kind of parent allows their 2-year-olds to roam freely anywhere near water, but apparently that’s okay at Day Pond.
-Some punk kid, desperately seeking play buddies, settled upon Damian and Hoang.
-I watched from under the umbrella as this kid continually grabbed Damian’s toys from the bucket over and over and over again – with no attempt to actually play with them, but apparently just to a) steal them or b) annoy Hoang.
+Some kid, desperately seeking play buddies, settled upon Damian and Hoang.
+I watched from under the umbrella as this kid continually grabbed Damian’s toys from the bucket over and over and over again – with no attempt to actually play with them, but apparently just to a) steal them and/or b) annoy my family.

 I think her classy choice of attire says all the more I need to say on the subject: